jeewon-yoon/Gett_data_analysis_project/README.md

 [Visualization specific to category 2]

-### Category 3:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 3]

-### Category 4:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-[Visualization specific to category 4]

 # Recommendations:

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following: